code-for-nashville/code-for-nashville.github.io/README.md

 ## Introduction

 This repository contains the source for the [Code for Nashville website](http://www.codefornashville.org).
 The site is hosted on [Github Pages](https://pages.github.com).
-Change merged to the master branch of this repository are automatically deployed to the live site.
+Changes merged to the master branch of this repository are automatically deployed to the live site.

 ## Contributing